DevMiser/Lumina_Frame/README.md

 Once logged in, click on your account icon in the upper right-hand corner and select **API keys**, then click **+ Create new secret key**.
 Copy your API key and keep it in a secure location.
 You will need it in a later step.

-> **Note:** Your OpenAI API key is used for both the Realtime conversational API and the `gpt-image-2` image generation/editing model.
+> **Note:** Your OpenAI API key is used for the Realtime conversational API.
 The OpenAI Realtime API requires a paid account with billing enabled.
 Ensure your account has sufficient credits before running Lumina Frame.

+---

+### 3. Add a new "Create a Google Account" section

+Insert it after the OpenWeather section and before "Prepare Your Raspberry Pi 4":

+> **### Create a Google Account and Obtain Your Gemini API Key**
+>
+> Open a web browser and navigate to https://aistudio.google.com/.
+>
+> Sign in with your Google account (or create one), then click **Get API key** and follow the prompts to generate a key.
+Copy it and keep it in a secure location.
+You will need it in a later step.
+>
+> **Note:** The free Gemini API tier is sufficient for Lumina Frame's image generation.
+Usage limits apply — if you hit them, wait a few minutes and try again.

 ---